yohanswanepoel/enablement-openpipeline-segments-iam/lab-guide/content/02_self_service_onboarding/01_onboard_new_apps/index.md

 Repeat the previous steps, 3 more times, to onboard a total of (4) applications.
 Use the following values:

+> ⚠️ Deploying multiple components at the same time may cause issues due to resource constraints.
+Deploy one component at a time and wait for it to be fully deployed before adding more. ⚠️

 | Field                   | Value                       | Value 2                    | Value 3                    | Value 4                    |
 |-------------------------|-----------------------------|----------------------------|----------------------------|----------------------------|
 | Project Name            | SimpleNodeService           | SimpleNodeService          | SimpleNodeService          | SimpleNodeService          |